5 min read

 Purpl tip: If you are buying a new vehicle, inform the dealership before registration so the correct tax class is applied from the start.

-You must complete your first application at a Post Office that handles vehicle tax.
+For full exemption you must complete your first application at a Post Office that handles vehicle tax.

 You must apply at a Post Office branch that handles vehicle tax.